kedro-org/kedro/docs/source/tutorial/create_pipelines.md

 ### Test the pipelines

-You can now run the "default pipeline", which executes both pipelines in turn (data processing and then data science pipelines):
+You can now run the default pipeline, which executes both pipelines in turn (data processing and then data science pipelines):

 ```bash
 kedro run